 - First, electronic transactions can be vulnerable to cyber-attacks and digital fraud.
 This can compromise personal and financial data.

-- Second, a cashless society could also lead to increased surveillance and monitoring of financial transactions, potentially violating personal privacy and civil liberties.
+- Second, virtual transactions could also lead to increased surveillance and monitoring of financial transactions, potentially violating personal privacy and civil liberties.

-- Third, a cashless society could exclude those who do not have access to electronic payment methods or those uncomfortable with technology.
+- Third, virtual transactions could exclude those who do not have access to electronic payment methods or those uncomfortable with technology.
 This could exacerbate existing inequalities and lead to financial exclusion.

 - Fourth, electronic payments can also be subject to technical glitches and outages.
 This can disrupt transactions and cause financial losses.

-- Fifth, a cashless society could also be vulnerable to power outages and other disasters.
+- Fifth, virtual transactions could also be vulnerable to power outages and other disasters.
 It could disrupt electronic payment systems, leading to potential economic chaos.

 What Does a Cashless Society Look Like?